 Choosing the proper beneficiaries for your tax deferred (i.e. IRA, 401k, etc.) and non tax deferred assets is an important decision to make.
 Although these can be changed at any time you are alive, there are certain designations that can be made to help alleviate issues should your heir(s) predecease you and you just never get around to making the change.
 The two main designations are as follows:

 Per StirpesThis means that if any of your beneficiaries aren't living at the time of your death, their share of the estate will pass to their descendants.
 For example, say that you designate in your will or trust that your assets should go to your children per stirpes.
 If you have two children, they would receive an equal share.
 If, however, one of your children predeceases you, their share would then be divided equally between or among their children.
 Your other child would still receive their half.
 By choosing to distribute your property per stirpes, you don’t have to revise your will any time one of your descendants passes away unless you wish to change the pattern of distribution you originally designated.
+If per stirpes is chosen, and a child does NOT have any children, then the designation defaults to per capita, in which their share would go to the other named heirs.

 Per CapitaThese distributions can only go to the named beneficiaries.
 They don't pass on to the next generation.
 As with a per stirpes distribution, every living member of a group you’ve identified, such as your children, would receive an equal share of your property.
 However, if one of them predeceases you, the property is then divided between or among those who are still living rather than that person’s share going to their children.